Cognitive cascades: How to model (and potentially counter) the spread of fake news: Cognitive Cascade Model

-Of course, a cognitive contagion model could be implemented on top of many different ABMs, so we will describe one that captures the misinformation problem, and that we can use over multiple experiments to arrive at a cognitive contagion model suited to the problem.
+Of course, a cognitive contagion model could be implemented on top of many different ABMs, so we will describe one that captures the misinformation problem, and that we can use over multiple experiments to arrive at a cognitive cascade model suited to the problem.
 Our \emph{public opinion diffusion} (POD) ABM will be designed to capture the effects of misinformation spread by media companies, since in the aforementioned COVID misinformation studies, media played a pivotal role in people's belief or disbelief in safety protocols \cite{pewCovidNews,axiosSkepticsGrowing,mediaMattersSixPolls}.
-Often, ABMs do not model so-called ``levels'' of social systems: ontological distinctions in abstraction (e.g. those between individuals and institutions) \cite{epstein2012agent}.
-The POD model addresses this by including the \emph{institutional} level in the form of media agents.
-A visual description of the model is included in Fig. \ref{fig:pod-model}.
+Moreover, in media studies, some scholars utilize frameworks such as Giddens \cite{anthony1984constitution} ``theory of structuration'' -- which views media providers as macrolevel ``structures'' and individuals as microlevel ``users'' \cite{webster2012dynamics} -- in order to model the ontological duality of media ecosystems.